 Requiring specialized climactic conditions to grow well and produce the most flavorful beans, the coffee plant takes on local characteristics due to soil, altitude, climate and other factors.

 There are two main types of beans: Arabica and Robusta.
-Arabica beans, grown best in warm, humid climates between 4000 and 6000 ft (1212 to 1818 m), produce the wonderfully flavored and aromatic beans consumed around the world.
+Arabica beans, which grow best in warm, humid climates between 4000 and 6000 ft (1212 to 1818 m), produce the wonderfully flavored and aromatic beans consumed around the world.

 Robusta beans are more "robust," resilient to climatic changes, and grow best at sea level and up to 2500 ft (757 m) high.
 These beans are grown mostly in West Africa and Southeast Asia and mostly used for instant coffee.
 There are varietals, of course.

 In a good year, Brazil produces about a third of the world's coffee, both Arabica and Robusto.
 Most of Brazil's coffee is drinkable, "everyday" coffee with the exception of some of the coffee in São Paulo state, where coffee was first introduced to Brazil.

 The best known is Santos, named for the port; it comes from the original plants imported into the country and is considered the best coffee:

-- Bourbon Santos from beans culled during the first four years of growing is the highest quality
+- Bourbon Santos from beans culled during the first four years of growth is the highest quality.

 - Flat bean Santos, culled after the fourth year, is of lesser quality.